joshuaalley/pols-209/index.md

 [Assigned Exercises from FPP](files/fpp-exercises.pdf)

+## Meeting Time and Place
+MWF 12:05 to 12:55 in Allen Building 1005.

 ## Office Hours

+Held in Allen Building 2104.

 Monday 3:30 to 5pm and Thursday 1:30 to 3pm.
 Also by appointment.

-## Meeting Time and Place
-MWF 12:05 to 12:55 in Allen Building 1005.

 ## Schedule